-The my.SSC.starkstate web portal provides students with web access to the College's student system, including a full suite of web-based self-service capabilities:
+The mySSC web portal provides students with web access to the College's student system, including a full suite of web-based self-service capabilities:

-- review enrollment information
+- Review enrollment information.

-- search for and register for classes
+- Search for and register for classes.

-- view midterm and final grades
+- View midterm and final grades.

-- view degree audit evaluation
+- View degree audit evaluation.

-- check registration and financial account holds
+- Check registration and financial account holds.

-- check financial aid status and award amount
+- Check financial aid status and award amount.

-- pay tuition with credit card or check
+- Pay tuition with credit card or check .

-- change personal information
+- Change personal information.

-- request a Stark State College transcript or enrollment verification
+- Request a Stark State College transcript or enrollment verification.

-- track status of documents submitted for financial aid
+- Track status of documents submitted for financial aid.

-- view advisor and program information
+- View advisor and program information.

-The my.SSC portal is a service-oriented web portal environment that is the single focal point for College electronic communication, information and services.
+The mySSC portal is a service-oriented web portal environment that is the single focal point for College electronic communication, information and services.
 The portal provides a single access point and single sign-on for many services available at Stark State College, including eStarkState and email.